 The Results: Glowy, quenched, and protected

 Alone, Bioré's UV Aqua Rich Watery Essence Sunscreen leaves skin glowy and quenched but it also wears well under makeup.
 The slippy formula temporarily fills in fine lines and helps the ultra-smooth texture play nice with every concealer, foundation, and bronzer in my makeup bag.
-The light, watery texture is totally different from traditional sunscreens and is ideal for oily, acne-prone skin.
+The light, watery texture is different from traditional sunscreens and is ideal for oily, acne-prone skin.
 The long-term benefits are just as impressive.
 Bioré’s solid SPF (50+) is higher than most drugstore options, so it’s more effective at blocking damaging free radicals and preventing premature aging.

-In my experience, there are two big sides of the face sunscreen Venn diagram.
+In my experience, there are two big sides to the face sunscreen Venn diagram.
 On one side, there are those with perfect weight and strong protection, but steep price tags.
-(I’m thinking SkinCeuticals and Tatcha.)
+(I’m thinking SkinCeuticals and Tatcha).
 On the other side, there are drugstore picks that are affordable, but less sophisticated as far as formulation.
 Bioré UV resides in that tiny sweet spot in the middle: It's a formula that feels luxurious at a cheap price point.
 And in terms of SPF, it outshines even many expensive competitors.
-All in all, considering cost (cheap), SPF (high), and texture (light and fast-absorbing), this product is a fantastic pick.
+All in all, considering the cost (cheap), SPF (high), and texture (light and fast-absorbing), this product is a fantastic pick.
 And if you, like me, go for the three-pack, well, that just makes the deal even sweeter.
 Note: Bioré's UV Aqua Rich Watery Essence Sunscreen is only available to U.S. shoppers via Amazon.